Brame Hillyard: Career

+Brame was born in Darlington, England, in 1876.
 Hillyard is notable for being the first tennis player to appear at Wimbledon wearing shorts rather than trousers.
 He did so in 1930 on Court 10.
 Bunny Austin, three years later, was the first male player to do so on Centre Court.
 Hillyard reached the quarter-finals of the event in 1903.
+He competed at the 1923 World Hard Court Championships where he lost in the fourth round to Henri Cochet.